MakeMeSenpai/toeta/README.md

     - [] Save info to profiles, rather than browser, so that information isn't cleared with cache.
     - [] Let users create their own meals that they can share with the world!
 Grandma's home made cookies here we come.
     - [] **Stretch** Let premium users decorate their website. drag and drop with stickers, and template backgrounds
-- The little things
-    - [] An expiration timer, to let you know when your leftovers will spoil.
-Maybe have a gage sorta like a health bar that lets you know when it will be stale or when to throw it out.

 ### Previous Updates:
 {Last Update: 10/12/21}